Coronavirus Cases Rise To Highest Level Since Late July

 In New Mexico, daily new infections more than doubled over the past two weeks and are now at the highest levels since the pandemic began.

-The South, which includes Florida and Texas, accounts for close to 40% of total cases in the last week, with cases rising quickly in some states like Tennessee and Mississippi.
+The South, which includes Florida and Texas, accounts for close to 40% of total cases in the past week, with cases rising quickly in some states like Tennessee and Mississippi.
 While the Northeast has a much smaller share of cases compared to other regions, the average case count doubled over the past month.

 Will more deaths soon follow?